-Everyone needs to own a pair of these cheap wireless earbuds
+Why I like these cheap earbuds better than Apple AirPods

 That's what makes the Flames a great buy; though they're as durable as any wireless earbuds we've tested—and I'm confident they'll last quite a while—they're also cheap enough that you're bound to get your money's worth either way.

-Are there better wireless earbuds out there?
-Certainly.
-If you care about sound quality, I definitely suggest you check out our roundups of the best wireless earbuds, the best true wireless earbuds, and all our wireless headphone reviews to get to know all the best options you have.
-But even if you invest in a high-quality pair, you're bound to need a cheap backup, too.
+And if the Flames and AirPods aren't your thing, I definitely suggest you check out our roundups of the best wireless earbuds, the best true wireless earbuds, and all our wireless headphone reviews to get to know all the best options you have.
+But even if you do want the AirPods, I'd recommend a cheap backup pair anyway.

-Pick up a pair of these earbuds, toss the case in your bag, and pop them in when you need them.
+Pick up a pair of the Flames, toss the case in your bag, and pop them in when you need them.
 Chances are, they won't let you down.

 The product experts at Reviewed have all your shopping needs covered.
 Follow Reviewed on Facebook, Twitter, and Instagram for the latest, deals, product reviews, and more.